officiallysingh/spring-batch-commons/README.md

 * **`batch.trigger-partitioning-threshold`** : Minimum number of records to trigger partitioning otherwise it could be counter productive to do partitioning, Default: 100.
 * **`batch.run-id-sequence`** : Run Id database sequence name, Default: run_id_sequence.

-## Features
-* Provides common components and utility classes to easily create Spring batch jobs.
-* Provides opinionated default configurations for Spring batch jobs.
-* Auto-configures fault tolerance with intelligent defaults to retry and recover for transient failure.
-* The records are processed in batch, if the job fails midway, it can be restarted from the last failed batch without re processing already processed records.
-* Supports force restarting already completed jobs.

 ## Usage